FusionAuth/fusionauth-site/site/docs/v1/tech/tutorials/integrate-dotnet-api.md

 {% remote_include https://raw.githubusercontent.com/FusionAuth/fusionauth-example-client-libraries/main/dotnet/Program.cs %}
 ```

+Update the `application.oauthConfiguration.authorizedRedirectURLs` value to `http://localhost:3000/profile.html`.
+Update the `application.oauthConfiguration.logoutURL` value to `http://localhost:3000`.

 You can then publish and run the application.
 Replace `<YOUR_API_KEY>` with the API key that you generated.

 {% include _callout-note.liquid content="The setup script is designed to run on a newly installed FusionAuth instance with only one user and no tenants other than `Default`.
 To follow this guide on a FusionAuth instance that does not meet these criteria, you may need to modify the above script. <br><br> Refer to the  [.NET Core client library](/docs/v1/tech/client-libraries/netcore) documentation for more information.<br><br>The path to the SetupFusionauth executable will be different depending on your platform." %}